This image depicts customer satisfaction in retail banking

 The contact center is the beating heart of any customer service operation, especially in banks.
 Many customers perform most of their routine interactions using an app, but when they hit a problem, they call and talk to an agent.

 The agents can really define how the customer sees their bank.
 They are the direct interface between the bank and the customer.
-A knowledgeable agent that quickly resolves a customer problem does more than just boost a CSAT metric; they reinforce the trust that the customer has in their bank.
+A knowledgeable agent who quickly resolves a customer problem does more than just boost a CSAT metric; they reinforce the trust that the customer has in their bank.
 The customer feels supported because their problem was resolved quickly and efficiently.

 Leveraging Data and Analytics to Rebuild Trust in Retail Banking